efrei-ADDA84/20200511/README.md

 ENV OPENWEATHER_API_KEY=""
 ```

-- Set an environment variable **`OPENWEATHER_API_KEY`** that will be used by your application.
-The actual value of the API key should be provided at runtime, ensuring that your Docker image remains secure.
+- Set an environment variable **`OPENWEATHER_API_KEY`** that will be used by the application.
+The actual value of the API key should be provided at runtime, ensuring that the Docker image remains secure.

 ```dockerfile
 CMD ["python", "./main.py"]